Petertaiwo034/metric-server/README.md

 It is not deployed by default.

 ## Deployment
-In order to deploy metrics-server in your kubernetes master machine clone https://github.com/LandmakTechnology/metric-server.git  and run the following command from the top-level directory(metrics-server) of this repository:
+In order to deploy metrics-server in your kubernetes master machine clone https://github.com/Petertaiwo034/metric-server  and run the following command from the top-level directory(metrics-server) of this repository: cd metric-server

 ```console
 $ kubectl apply -f deploy/1.8+/